cbchoi/fsms-ex/README.md

-# Practicum 01 Food Truck Sales Management System
+# Project Food Truck Sales Management System

-## Description

-# Practicum 01

 ## Description
 Assume that you are developing a Food Truck Sales Management System.
 Your task is to complete the program.